 Intermediate You should have worked with a few stitch patterns and should be familiar wtih basic garment shaping.

 Advanced You should have made several garments in various stitch patters and should comfortable making minor changes to patterns.
 Advanced is fun and challenging for thinking knitters.

-Cindy has been the manager of The Studio Knitting & Needlepoint since 2002.
-She loves helping students learn to knit or crochetâ€‰and is very skilled at getting students unstuck.
-She knits everywhere she goes and is frequently questioned on the sidelines of the soccer field, at PTA meetings, or Scouting events.
+Cindy is the manager of The Studio Knitting & Needlepoint since 2002 where she loves helping students learn to knit or crochetâ€‰and is very skilled at getting students unstuck.
+She knits everywhere she goes and frequently answers knitting questions on the sidelines of the soccer field, at PTA meetings, or Scouting events.